 - Once you’ve confirmed it is level, make a reference mark on the studs at the top of the flange all the way around.
 Take out each of the panels and set them aside.
 Mark the location for any shims, and then remove the base of the shower.

 - To make leveling easier and provide additional reinforcement, place 3 or 4 mounds of gypsum plaster or bricklayer’s mortar on any low spots in the subfloor.

 - Carefully set the shower base into the alcove over top of the drain.
 Check that it’s level and everything lines up properly on the marks.

 - Apply silicone caulk, first to the gap inside where the shower pan meets the drain, and around the lip on the underside of the drain flange.
 Screw it onto the drain and then tighten it down completely.
 With the flange installed, attach the strainer to the drain with screws.

 - To secure the shower base, drill pilot holes in the flange all the way around on each of the studs.
 Now, secure the shower base to the studs using roofing nails.
 With the base installed, place the cardboard back on the bottom for protection.

-- Before putting in the back and side panels, consider adding insulation.
-This will help deaden any noise made by the plumbing and insulate the outside walls from the cold.
+- Before putting in the back and side panels, consider adding insulation and a vapor barrier.
+This is especially important if you live in a cold climate.
+Insulation will help deaden any noise made by the plumbing and insulate the outside walls from the cold.

-- To attach the enclosure to the studs, use a 3/8-inch bit to drill pilot holes through the flange.
-Do this on the vertical side flange, 8 inches on center.
+- As with the back panel, attach the side panel to the stud on the vertical side flange, 8 inches on center.

 - With the other two walls in position, it’s time to set the plumbing wall in place.
 Make sure any locking tabs on the wall fit into their appropriate slots, and the drilled holes line up properly for the plumbing fixtures.